maximilian-sprengholz/a-long-view/README.md

 │   ├── processed      <- The final data set
 │   ├── raw            <- The original, immutable data dump
-│   └── temp           <- Intermediate data that has been transformed ├── docs               <- Documentation (Appendix, Bibliography)
-├── public             <- Published appendix (as page for repo) ├── results
+│   └── temp           <- Intermediate data that has been transformed ├── docs               <- Documentation (.md, building dependencies) ├── public             <- Published appendix (as page for repo) ├── results
 │   ├── figures        <- Figures for the manuscript / appendix